freeCodeCamp/guide/src/pages/articles/certificates/create-a-custom-heading/index.md

 ---
-title: Create A Custom Heading
+title: Create a Custom Heading
 ---
 Using `div` and the custom grid layout we can create our own heading.